-- 2 carrots (peeled and rough chopped)
+- 2 carrots peeled and rough chopped

-- 1/2 large sweet onion (peeled and rough chopped)
+- ½ large sweet onion peeled and rough chopped

-- 2 garlic cloves (peeled)
+- 2 garlic cloves peeled

-- Enough water to cover veggies in pot
+- enough water to cover veggies in pot

-- 1/4 cup apple cider vinegar
+- ¼ cup apple cider vinegar

-- 2 tbsp molasses
+- 2 tablespoons molasses not blackstrap

-- 2 tbsp pure maple syrup
+- 2 tablespoons pure maple syrup

-- 2 tsp yellow mustard powder
+- 2 teaspoons yellow mustard powder

-- 2 tsp liquid smoke
+- 2 teaspoons liquid smoke

 - Add lentils and water to pot.
 Simmer about 25 minutes until tender, but not mushy.
 Check them often and make sure to take them off heat and drain as soon as they are tender.
 Pour back into the pot and set aside.

 - When veggies are tender, drain and add to high speed blender along with vinegar, molasses, maple syrup, mustard powder, liquid smoke, chili powder, ginger and clove.
-Puree until smooth.
+Purée until smooth.